 How many partial glute bridges should I do?

 For glute activation, 2 to 3 sets of 15 to 20 reps works well.
 For strength building with a pause at the top, 3 to 4 sets of 10 to 15 reps is more appropriate.
-FitCraft's AI coach Ty programs the right volume based on your fitness level and goals.
+Beginners should start at the lower end of these ranges and add a hold only once the bodyweight version feels controlled.

 Can I do partial glute bridges every day?

 Yes.
 Because partial glute bridges are bodyweight and use a limited range of motion, they are low-impact enough for daily use as an activation exercise or warm-up.
-For higher-intensity sessions with holds and slow tempos, allow at least 24 hours of recovery.
+For higher-intensity sessions with holds and slow tempos, allow at least 24 hours of recovery between hard sessions.